nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Sana Ahmed's Session 1.md

 In this session we will cover the following topics of PKM for Content Creation and Branding:
-- Laws of Brand Building
+- Main Law of Brand Building
+	- It is to serve, serve you & your audience
 - Authenticity - How do you want to stand out?
+	- How do you find your unique edge?
 - Encountering YOU for Idea Emergence
 - Niche topics - Notemaking
 - The storytelling happening between your notes